lars-vc/neovim-config/README.md

 ```
 in NeoVim, then close and relaunch.

-Now you are all setup inside of neovim.
+Now you are all setup inside of NeoVim.
 However some plugins might still not function properly due to them having some dependencies, see below to fix this.

 ## Dependencies